NoahElliott2046/Declaration_of_Independence_of_A_Chinese/README.md

-# Delcaration of Self Independence
+# Freedom of Chinese

 ### Description

-This project is aim to create a formal document for individuals who wants to officially divorce from the slavery of Chinese Communist Party.
+This project is aim to create a series of formal documents for individuals who wants to divorce from the slavery of Chinese Communist Party and announce his(or her) freedom at the legal level.

-As you may know, t
+As you may know, there is strong censorship and persecution in Communist China to resist such kind of attempt for seeking freedom among independent individuals.
+However, git and GitHub provide a perfect platform for collaboration, contribution.

 ### Getting Started